The Promise (When in Rome song)

-"The Promise" is the debut single by the British band When in Rome.
+"The Promise" is the debut single by the British synth-pop band When in Rome.
 It was first released in 1987 on 10 Records, as the lead single from their self-titled debut album.
 It was written by all three band members: Clive Farrington, Andrew Mann and Michael Floreale.
 The song was released in the U.S. in 1988 and reached number 11 on the Billboard Hot 100 chart.
 It is the band's biggest commercial hit.

-In 2020, Farrington and Mann, in collaboration with the City of Prague Philharmonic Orchestra and Slovenia Symphonic Film Orchestra, released a 30th anniversary orchestral edition of their hit song "The Promise" on both CD and vinyl.
+In 2020, Farrington and Mann, in collaboration with the City of Prague Philharmonic Orchestra and Slovenia Symphonic Film Orchestra, released a 30th anniversary orchestral edition of "The Promise" on both CD and vinyl.
 The release contains eleven tracks, including remixes, extended mixes, and instrumentals.

 The song was covered by country singer Sturgill Simpson in 2014 for his album Metamodern Sounds in Country Music, and featured in the HBO television series The Leftovers.

 Background

 The band wrote and jammed songs in a small garden shed turned studio in the backyard of singer Clive Farrington's dad's house.
 The space was so tight that they had to attach keyboards vertically to the walls.
-Keyboardist Michael Floreale was experimenting with the music to "The Promise" one night in the shed, and Clive came in and started singing a harmony.
-Clive wrote the first verse and chorus, but asked bandmate Andrew Mann to write the second verse.
-Michael Floreale believes the lyrics were inspired by a recent breakup Clive had gone through.
-The song took two days to finish because Clive would often have a great idea for a melody just before falling asleep and would record it before polishing it the next day.
+Keyboardist Michael Floreale was experimenting with the music to "The Promise" one night in the shed, and Farrington came in and started singing a harmony.
+Farrington wrote the first verse and chorus, but asked bandmate Andrew Mann to write the second verse.
+Michael Floreale believes the lyrics were inspired by a recent breakup Farrington had gone through.
+The song took two days to finish because Farrington would often have a great idea for a melody just before falling asleep and would record it before polishing it the next day.
 Instruments used in the song include a LinnDrum machine, Roland SH-101 keyboard for the bass, and a Roland RE-501 loop echo to add warm backing vocals.
 "The Promise" is in the key of C major.